kjhealy/kieranhealy.hugo/content/blog/comparing-distributions.markdown

 {{< /code >}}

 In the tibble we've just made up, `unit` is our county, `a`, `b`, and `c` are the proportions of the groups within each county, and the `pop_` columns are the total populations and the subgroup populations.
-We make a vector of 3,000 populations using `rlnorm` and a plausible values based on the mean and standard deviations of the logged population of US counties.
+We make a vector of 3,000 populations using `rlnorm` and plausible values based on the mean and standard deviations of the logged population of actual US counties.
 A call to `rdirichlet` produces the matrix of subgroup populations where each row sums to one.
 Then we multiply the populations by their respective proportions, and now we have a world of three thousand counties, each with some population that we've also broken out by group.

 We can look at the distribution of group populations across counties: